rivosinc/JumpStart/docs/reference_manual.md

 Controls whether the diag's `main()` will be called in M-mode or S-mode.

+NOTE: Diags that run in `sbi_firmware_boot` mode (where JumpStart starts in S-mode after SBI Firmware runs) cannot start in M-mode.

 Default: `False`.
 The diag's `main()` will be called in S-mode.

 Example: [test009](../tests/common/test009.diag_attributes.yaml).